 Along came the Romanticists: a group of artists, writers, and intellectuals who celebrated nature, emotion, and the spiritual.
 They criticized the way society had changed and glorified the past in their work.

 One of the most powerful things about literature is that it holds up a mirror to the society that it was written in.
-Europe and America changed drastically in the late eighteenth century, and the Romantic Era was a reaction to the societal issues of the time.
+Europe and America changed drastically in the late-18th century, and the Romantic Era was a reaction to the societal issues of the time.